I will always remember how I had just risen from bed in Los Angeles and turned on The Today Show. At that very moment the first tower collapsed.

 Shock turned to confusion, then to fear, then anger, and back to shock.
 Within a few hours the entire community sought emotional refuge in public spaces like churches and schools.
-I took my family to a church in Simi Valley and some kids were outside playing on skateboards.
+I took my family to a church in Simi Valley where some kids were outside playing on skateboards.
 One of them asked: “What’s going on?”

 I replied: “The world just changed.”